george0st/qgate-examples/docs/kb_performance.md

 #### 1.1.1 Balance to all nodes
-  - Please, comment the parameter '_LB_LOCAL_DC_', than RoundRobinPolicy will be used (instead of '_DCAwareRoundRobinPolicy_'), it means routing will be to the all nodes in cluster (not only nodes in local data center)
+  - Please, comment the parameter '_LB_LOCAL_DC_', than RoundRobinPolicy will be used (instead of '_DCAwareRoundRobinPolicy_').
+It means routing will be to the all nodes in cluster (not only nodes in local data center)
   - NOTE:
-    - It is valid recommendation in case, that all data centers have the same network availabilities
+    - It is valid recommendation in case, that all data centers have the same network availabilities.
+If you have DC with different network availability that you have to consider this setting (tradeoff between different response time vs higher parallelism)

 #### 1.1.2 Increase replication factor for keyspace
   - It will increase parallel/concurrent access to the data